NickyFrs/hma-bds/README.md

 ---
 Fonts will be imported from the Google Font repository.
 The main text for all round is Raleway with Sand Serif as fall back font.
-With a default color of #073B3A (Green - darker shade) againt white background.
-This color will be overwriten depanding on the background color need, i.e for buttons font color will be #F0FFFF (azure - white) for example.
+With a default color of #073B3A (Green - darker shade) against a white background.
+This color will be overwritten depending on the background colour needed, i.e for buttons, font color will be #F0FFFF (azure - white) for example.

 ### Images
 ---
-All the images used were photographs under the Creative Commons licenses taken form websites like Flickr, FreeImages.com, Pixabay and some images and video link from the actual Hope Music Academy - UK website with the agreement and knoledge of the owner.
+All the images used were photographs under the Creative Commons licenses taken from websites such as Flickr, FreeImages.com, Pixabay and some images and video link from the actual Hope Music Academy - UK website with the agreement and knowledge of the owner.

 ### Skeleton
 ---
-A .PDF file can be found [HERE](https://nickyfrs.github.io/hma-bds/Wireframes/HMA-BDS-Wireframe.pdf) with a wireframe meda with Figma shoing the mobile navigation idea for desktop and Mobile, as well as the footer wireframe for moile and the entire idea for the Homepage layout for the website
+A .PDF file can be found [HERE](https://nickyfrs.github.io/hma-bds/Wireframes/HMA-BDS-Wireframe.pdf) with a wireframe meda with Figma shoing the mobile navigation idea for desktop and mobile, as well as the footer wireframe for mobile and the entire idea for the Homepage layout for the website

 ### Scope
 ---
-I wanted visitors to the site to know straight away what it was about and what informtion they could find there.
-And I also wanted the structure to be very simple to enable users to make the minimum number of clicks to access the desired infomation.
+I wanted visitors of the site to know immediately what it was about and what information they could find there.
+And I also wanted the structure to be very simple to enable users to make the minimum number of clicks to access the desired information.

 ### User journey
 ---
-To build a quick sense of familiarity, the navbar will be on the top right side of the screen moving to the middle of the screen on the mobile view.
+To build a quick sense of familiarity, the navbar will be on the top right side of the screen, moving to the middle of the screen on the mobile view.
 The navigation structure, content and location of the navbar will be the same for each webpage.

-The navbar has 3 pages listed: Home , About and Contact.
-With Home page being the with most information about the services provided.
-The footer features all the ways the school can be contacted and a small quick contact form.
+The navbar has 3 pages listed: Home , About and Contact, with the Home page containing the most information about the services provided.
+The footer features every way the school can be contacted and a small quick-contact form.

-On the About page (link thru the navigation menu), the user sees a list of 4 sections which are the company's value.
-By degfaul each value/section is collapse, but expanding on mouse click to show its description.
-I further differentiate eac section with color that can be seeing on mouse hover for each section.
+On the About page (link through the navigation menu), the user sees a list of four sections which are the company's value.
+By default each value/section is collapsed, but expands on mouse click to show its description.
+I further differentiate each section with colour that can be seen on mouse hover for each section.

-Finally on the contact page the user will find a contact forma as a body of the page and underneath a google map shown the location of the address where lessons are held.
-In this page I employ the help of Bootstrap for the collapsible option and for the progress bars shown in the Core Value section where I use them for the company's 5 core values.
+Finally, on the Contact page, the user will find a contact form as a body of the page and underneath a google map showing the location of the address where lessons are held.
+On this page I employ the help of Bootstrap for the collapsible option and for the progress bars shown in the Core Values section where I used them for the company's five core values.

-90% for the website use custom code to produce a dynamic responsive design for mobile, tablet and desktop use of this site.
+90% of the website used custom code to produce a dynamic responsive design for mobile, tablet and desktop use of this site.
 This included the repositioning of text over images to ensure legibility.